UK savings statistics 2025

 According to the UK Strategy for Financial Wellbeing, there are 11.1 million adults across the country who fall into one of these two categories.
 This equates to over half (56%) of all working-age adults in the UK, and 61% of the total adult population, who are classed as inadequate savers.

-• Reducing the number of people often using credit to buy food and pay bills by two million
+• Reducing the number of people using credit to buy by two million

-• Ensuring that five million more people understand enough to plan for and cope in later life.
+• Ensuring that five million more people understand enough to plan for - and in - later life.

 • Less than a year - can be used to target a holiday, buy a specific gift, or pay one-off, larger bills (e.g. car insurance).